pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/environments.md

 ### Structured Configuration

-Structured configuration is also supported and can be set using `esc env set orgName/environment name key value` where key uses . and array syntax.
+Structured configuration is also supported and can be set using `esc env set orgName/environment name key value`, where the key parameter can use either object-property (`.`) or array `[]` syntax.
 For example:

 ```bash
 $ esc env set myorg/test data.active true